Sue Blackmore is a freelance writer, lecturer and broadcaster, and

 Bright".
 Visit Bright's Net

 I am a Distinguished Supporter of

-I support Pipedown - sign the
+I support Pipedown - reduce

 I am a Patron of Transform - Drug